Thiagos25/HDF-Workshop/README.md

 1. What does a full RSVP Json object look like?
 2. How many output files do you end up with?
 3. How can you change the file name that Json is saved as from PutFile?
-3. Why do you think we are splitting out the RSVP's by group?
 4. Why are we using the Update Attribute processor to add a mime.type?
-4. How can you cange the flow to get the member photo from the Json and download it.
+5. How can you cange the flow to get the member photo from the Json and download it.

 ------------------